EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    Activated selector types to manually marks areas in traces

 When clicking with the mouse on the trace first, the mouse turns into an active cursor for a general selection of time windows, in which the FRET states and kinetics will be evaluated (:numref:`docu_selectors`; right), e.g., by HMM later on.
-Once the general selector is active, detection channel-specific selection is accessible by pressing the number 1, 2, or 3 on the keyboard, depending on how many detection channels are available.
-By pressing the same number again, the cursor will turn into a general selector again.
+Once the general selector is active, detection channel-specific selection is accessible by pressing the key 1, 2, or 3 on the keyboard, depending on how many detection channels are available.
+By pressing the same key again, the cursor will turn into a general selector again.
 Clicking into the **Traces** sub-GUI aside the trajectory will deactivate the selector tool.

 To select specific areas in traces, one needs to click into a trace with the left button of the mouse, and drag the mouse to make the selected region shadowed, for example, from the beginning of a trace until a bleaching step.
 Correction or deselection of marked areas is achieved by clicking with the right button into the trace and deselecting the desired time window.
 Pressing the *empty space* key on the keyboard will reset all selections and permit restarting of the selection process all over.